zaiisao/Documentation/en/cloud-recording/billing_cloud_recording.md

 ### Recording resolution calculation when dual-stream mode is enabled
-When the remote stream being recorded enables dual-stream mode, the recording service can receive only one stream at a time:
+When the remote video stream being recorded enables [dual-stream mode](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-name-dualadual-stream-mode), the recording service can receive only one stream at a time:

 - If it is the high-video stream, then the recording composite resolution is calculated based on the high-video stream resolution that the remote user sets.
 - If it is the low-video stream, then the recording composite resolution is calculated based on the resolution of the actually received stream.